dhruvgairola/dhruvgairola.github.io/_posts/blog/2018-02-26-Cryptocurrency-Course.md

 **Hash Pointer Data Structure**
 * Hash pointer data structure : Pointer to where data is stored and also has crypto hash of the data.
 The hash allows us the make sure that the data wasn't tampered.
 * Linked list built with hash pointer is a blockchain.
 It's tamper free because if someone changes the value in one node, this changes the node data (data = value + hash).
 Thus, the prev node's hash value is not going to match the new data's hash value (because collision free hash fn).
 So now attacker has the modify the prev hash value.
 But then he has changed the prev data now.
 So this keeps repeating till head of linked list.
-* Binary tree build from hash pointers is called Merkle tree.
+* Binary tree built from hash pointers is called Merkle tree.
 Only the leafs store the values.
 Advantage is that we can show if a block (value) exists in the tree in O(log n) by starting from the root hash (256 bits).
 If we maintain a sorted list of values on the leafs, we can even show non-membership in O(log n) time.
 * Hash pointer's can be used in any data structure as long as there are no cycles (as the hashes won't match up).

 **Digital Signatures**